RandenionSyu/Resume/README.md

 # Resume
-This File contain all the Project I have done in University
+This File contain the Project I have done in University